beginning of content

 • Children with anxiety may try to avoid situations or issues they're worried about.

-• Treatment for anxiety disorders in children includes psychological therapy.
-Lifestyle adjustments may also help.
+• Treatment for anxiety disorders in children includes psychological therapy and lifestyle adjustments.

 • Medicines are rarely recommended to treat anxiety in children.